armaniacs/CnameQRV4/README.md

 Components of cdn.debian.net
 ===============================

-1. CnameQRV4 (Control plane): This package
+1. CnameQRV4 (Control plane): It is included in this package.
+Run as a Rails Application on httpd.
-1. HTTP checker
+1. HTTP checker for surrogate.
-1. DNS
+1. DNS (derived from DNSbalance.)

 Components of CnameQRV4
 -------------------------